 - Safe way to speak with your abuser if you must.

 Safety with a protective order:

 Keep your protective order with you at all times.
-When you change your purse that should be the FIRST thing that goes into it.
 Give a copy to a trusted friend or family member.

-Call the police immediately if your partner breaks the protective order, for any reason.
+Call the police immediately if your abuser breaks the protective order, for any reason.

 Think of ways to keep safe if the police don’t come right away.